INFO

 WHAT TO EXPECT: Halo Array versus The Flood

-In April 2003, over one year after the release of the first Halo game, Del Rey Books published Halo: The Flood by William C Dietz.
-The second official Halo novel, it adapted the events of the original Halo, extending the battle of Alpha Halo and expanding the Halo Universe like never before.
+In April 2003, over one year after the release of the original Halo game, Del Rey Books published Halo: The Flood by William C Dietz.
+The second official Halo novel, it adapted the events of the first Halo game, extending the battle of Alpha Halo and expanding the Halo Universe like never before.
 After Halo 2, fans eagerly awaited the next game-adaptation novel.
-No such book ever arrived.
+No such book ever arrived…

-Whilst Halo Array may be read as a sequel to Halo: The Flood, it is no such expansion.
-Both books can be deemed jumping-on points for readers intrigued by the franchise, but Halo Array was written with a distinctly different goal from how The Flood appears to have been designed.
-Halo Array is strictly a novelisation or retelling, allowing room for official Halo material to contribute secondary interquel and parallel events without causing excessive contradictions.
-It exists as an additional method for experiencing Halo.
-Perhaps your Xbox is broken; perhaps your fingers don’t wrap around your controller or vigorously tap your keyboard like they used to.
-Halo Array is there for you to relive each moment you might not otherwise be able to from the games, Halo 2 and Halo 3.
+As a fan-made product, Halo Array avoids stepping on the toes of official material, instead existing as an additional method to experience Halo.
+Perhaps your Xbox is broken.
+Perhaps your fingers don’t wrap around your controller or vigorously tap your keyboard like they used to.
+Halo Array is there for you to relive each moment, that you might not be able to otherwise, from Halo 2 and Halo 3.

-Halo: The Flood delivers on another level.
-To me, its experience is for those who know Halo, for those who wish to travel to that already-familiar ringworld as a mere human, an average marine fighting for their life.
+Halo: The Flood delivers on its own level.
+To me, its experience is for those who know Halo and now wish to travel to that already-familiar ringworld as a mere human, an average marine fighting for their life.
 In Halo: The Flood, the Master Chief’s adventure guides the plot, but it is not integral to the story.
 John is the context, not the content.
 Whereas in Halo Array, John is the story, and the game is the novel.